mnlse/CinePic/README.md

 ## Site functionality

+* slideshow with dynamically loaded images to reduce network bandwidth usage (jQuery | written by me)
 * user system (devise)
-* users are able to rate and review movies (jQuery star rating system - written by me)
+* users are able to rate and review movies (jQuery star rating system | written by me)
 * every user has a profile page
 * admin can put articles written by users onto the front page
 * movie ratings are calculated using arithmetic average